 NOTE 1: For Indirect Communications without delegated discovery, the SCP selects for instance a specific (service) instance within a NF (Service) Set that was selected by the NF Service Consumer.

-Consequently, NF Service Consumers shall be capable to receive and process an authority and/or deployment-specific string in the apiRoot of the created resource URI that differs from the authority and/or deployment-specific string of the apiRoot of the Request URI.
+Consequently, NF as HTTP client shall be capable to receive and process an authority and/or deployment-specific string in the apiRoot of the created or updated resource URI that differs from the authority and/or deployment-specific string of the apiRoot of the Request URI.